rht-labs/tech-exercise/docs/slides/content/tech-exercise-iii.md

 #### Learning Outcomes
+As a learner, by the end of this exercise I ...
 * Can add security gates to pipeline
 * Can add testing gates to pipeline
 * Can add static code analysis gates to pipeline
 * Can add image signing to the pipeline
 * Can add load testing to the pipeline
 <!--
 --->